Here's Our Rant About O-I Glass Inc. (OI)

 Is It Worth Investing in O-I Glass Inc. (NYSE :OI) Right Now?

-O-I Glass Inc. (NYSE:OI) scored a price-to-earnings ratio above its average ratio, recording 19.36 x from its present earnings ratio.
-Plus, the 36-month beta value for OI is at 1.42.
-Opinions of the stock are interesting as 2 analysts out of 12 who provided ratings for O-I Glass Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 8 rated it as “hold,” and 1 as “sell.”
+O-I Glass Inc. (NYSE:OI) scored a price-to-earnings ratio above its average ratio, recording 8.59 x from its present earnings ratio.
+Plus, the 36-month beta value for OI is at 1.45.

 3 Tiny Stocks Primed to Explode